mattermost/mattermost-developer-documentation/site/content/integrate/plugins/webapp/reference.md

 | react-bootstrap | window.ReactBootstrap | [Bootstrap for React](https://react-bootstrap.github.io/) |
 | prop-types | window.PropTypes | [PropTypes](https://www.npmjs.com/package/prop-types) |
 | post-utils | window.PostUtils | Mattermost post utility functions (see below) |

+**Note:** Some set of functions like "Functions exposed on window for plugin to use" and "Components exposed on window for internal plugin use only" are not listed here.
+You can refer to [export.js](https://github.com/mattermost/mattermost-webapp/blob/master/plugins/export.js) file which contains all the exports.

 #### post-utils